Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

   * `staging.env`
   * `production.env`

-* You'll edit the Telegraf Agent's empty or default settings to properly monitor the various local ISLE services and send metrics to the local Influxdb database on the Staging system.
+* You'll edit the `Staging` Telegraf Agent's empty or default settings to properly monitor the various local ISLE services and send metrics to the local Influxdb database on the Staging system.

 - You'll restart your containers with the new services having been added and configured.

-* Using a web browser, you'll navigate to the new Chronograf dashboard and complete the configuration of the Influxdb, Chronograf and Kapacitor services.
+* Using a web browser, you'll navigate to the new Chronograf dashboard on the `Staging` server and complete the configuration of the Influxdb, Chronograf and Kapacitor services.
   * You'll have the option to create new dashboards
   * If desired, you'll add additional alerts

-- You'll repeat the steps to edit the Telegraf Agent's configuration for your Production system only.
-You do not need to install the remaining "ICK" stack on Production though.
+- You'll repeat the steps to edit the Telegraf Agent's configuration for your `Production` system only.
+You do not need to install the remaining "ICK" stack on `Production` though.

 * You can then review the `Using Chronograf` section to learn how to review the new added hosts, dashboards and Log Viewer to review ISLE services log streams.